frictionlessdata/fellows/README.md

 ## Contributing
 We're excited you want to contribute!
-The project follows the Open Knowledge Foundation [coding standards](https://github.com/okfn/coding-standards).
+The project follows the Open Knowledge Foundation [coding standards](https://github.com/okfn/coding-standards) and our [code of conduct](https://frictionlessdata.io/code-of-conduct/).

 ### Contribute via a Pull Request (PR):
 - Clone this repository